-• Use EVOLVE to plan the proposed visit, taking into account the health and safety risks to pupils, staff and volunteers.
+- Use EVOLVE to plan the proposed visit, taking into account the health and safety risks to pupils, staff and volunteers. - Familiarise themselves with the 'specific guidance for your role' which can be found on the National Guidance from the Outdoor Education Advisors Panel (OEAP) website and selecting visit leader role section. - Not sign any contracts or enter into any agreements, pay money or deposits or advertise the visit to pupils until outline permission has been obtained from the Headteacher or Deputy Headteacher. - Assign staff and volunteer roles, as needed. (see section 6) - Make sure the school has accurate and up-to-date information about the trip destination, to be used in risk assessments. - Make sure the needs of everyone taking part are considered, including co-ordinating any additional support needed. - Make sure parents and carers are given accurate information about educational visits, including any costs or necessary equipment not supplied by the school or a third party. - Communicate key details about the visit and all locations to staff, pupils and parents/carers, including roles and responsibilities and expected behaviour. - Make sure staff are capable and able to fulfil their roles at all times while responsible for pupils and others. - Ensure any required risk assessments are completed - Ensure all risk assessments are reviewed with the staff and volunteers supporting the trip - Evaluate visits using EVOLVE

-- Familiarise themselves with the 'specific guidance for your role' which can be found on the National Guidance from the Outdoor Education Advisors Panel (OEAP) website and selecting visit leader role section. - Not sign any contracts or enter into any agreements, pay money or deposits or advertise the visit to pupils until outline permission has been obtained from the Headteacher or Deputy Headteacher. - Assign staff and volunteer roles, as needed. - Make sure the school has accurate and up-to-date information about the trip destination, to be used in risk assessments. - Make sure the needs of everyone taking part are considered, including co-ordinating any additional support needed. - Make sure parents and carers are given accurate information about educational visits, including any costs or necessary equipment not supplied by the school or a third party. - Communicate key details about the visit and all locations to staff, pupils and parents/carers, including roles and responsibilities and expected behaviour. - Make sure staff are capable and able to fulfil their roles at all times while responsible for pupils and others. - Evaluate visits using EVOLVE.
+3.5 Staff

-3.4 Staff
+Staff have a responsibility to make sure all pupils and staff who take part in visits are kept safe and understand the proper way to prepare for trips, as well as how to act while taking part.
+Staff will:

-- Staff have a responsibility to make sure all pupils and staff who take part in visits are kept safe and understand the proper way to prepare for trips, as well as how to act while taking part.
-Staff will: - Seek and obtain approval for all educational visits from the Headteacher. - Carry out any required risk assessments and work with the trip lead. - Communicate with parents and carers and make sure trips are inclusive of all pupils' needs. - Look out for the health and safety of themselves and those around them. - Help manage pupil behaviour and discipline as required while on the visit. - Share any concerns or worries with the trip lead and others, as appropriate. - Evaluate visits using EVOLVE.
+- Seek and obtain approval for all educational visits from the Headteacher. - Carry out any required risk assessments and work with the trip lead. - Communicate with parents and carers and make sure trips are inclusive of all pupils' needs. - Look out for the health and safety of themselves and those around them. - Help manage pupil behaviour and discipline as required while on the visit. - Share any concerns or worries with the trip lead and others, as appropriate. - Review all risk assessments before the trip departs and raise any concerns with the trip lead - Evaluate visits using EVOLVE.

-3.5 Parents and carers
+3.6 Parents and carers